 Niti Aayog (The National Institution for Transforming India) has very aggressive plans to completely transform and modernize India’s transportation sector.
 It’s latest event, MOVE – Global Mobility Summit, 2018, very boldly pushed the Digital India initiative in this sector.
 MOVE aims to position India as a key player in smart mobility to combat challenges across multiple modes of mobility (air, earth, water).
 A think tank is set to discuss and share how India can take the lead to de-risk fuel prices and dependency, control emission, improve public transport infrastructure, and adopt alternate energy (EV).

 Inteliment was the only SME to be invited at MOVE.
 I was also invited to be one of the key speaker at the event.
 The event focused on electrification, alternative fuels, reinventing public transport, goods transport and logistics through data analytics as key themes.
-It is quite encouraging to see that the industry leaders, the government, and the automobile giants recognize that digitization is the future of modern India.
+It is quite encouraging to see that the industry leaders, the government, and the automobile giants recognize that digitisation is the future of modern India.

 At Inteliment, we are extremely excited to be a part of India’s this transformation and aim to actively participate in it.